Stability of Random Admissible-Set Scheduling in Spatially Continuous Wireless Systems: Concluding remarks

 \section{Concluding remarks}

-We examined the stability of wireless networks whose users are distributed over a compact space~$H$.
-Users arrive at spatially uniform locations with intensity~$\lambda$ and each have a random number of packets to transmit with mean~$\beta$.
-In each time slot, an {\it admissible} subset of users is selected uniformly at random to transmit one packet, as governed by the prevailing interference constraints.
-We considered a wide class of interference constraints, including the SINR model and the protocol model, and showed that the {\it necessary} condition $\lambda \beta < \mu$ is also {\it sufficient} for random admissible-set scheduling to achieve stability, with~$\mu$ denoting the maximum number of users in an admissible subset.
+We examined the stability of wireless networks whose users are distributed over a compact space.
+A subset of users is called admissible when their simultaneous activity obeys the prevailing interference constraints and, in each time slot, an admissible subset of users is selected uniformly at random to transmit one packet.
+We showed that this random admissible-set scheduling mechanism is superior to region-based scheduling, in the sense that it always achieves stability whenever that could be achieved by any region-based scheduling algorithm, and hence is throughput-optimal in a broad range of scenarios.

-In the present paper we focused on spaces that are such that any user can always be part of a maximum-size admissible set whenever the other users are distributed properly in the space.
-Further we assumed the arrival process to be spatially uniform.
-Extension to more general spaces and non-uniform arrival densities is subject of current research.
+Although it is not required to divide the space into regions for random admissible-set scheduling, a partitioning of the space is used to formulate the general sufficient stability criterion.
+For symmetric scenarios we showed that the stability criterion can be formulated in an explicit manner, only requiring the system parameters.
+An interesting topic for further research is to formulate the general stability criterion in a more explicit manner as well.

-We demonstrated that the necessary condition is not sufficient to achieve stability for seemingly similar but subtly different scheduling disciplines such as maximal scheduling with priorities.
-An interesting topic for further research is to further demarcate the class of scheduling disciplines for which the necessary condition is also sufficient for stability.
+With random admissible-set scheduling one has to find all admissible sets in each time slot, which can be a computationally complex task, especially when the number of particles in the system is very large and admissible sets can consist of many particles.
+For practical purposes it would thus be essential to find a distributed way to select one admissible set with a certain probability that fulfills the technical condition stated in Remark~\ref{remarkRAS}.
+A starting point in that direction might be the observation that random admissible-set scheduling resembles the queue-based CSMA algorithm.